 A curiosity that not everyone knows is that there is a fourth secret stack called Scoglio del Monacone, which rises behind the three most famous.
 It owes its name to the monk seal that populated its waters since 1904 and seems to be the only one to have been inhabited.

-Yes you will have some free time to swim and snorkel during the boat tour.
-The skipper will decide the best and most comfortable stops for you thanks to his experience.
+Yes, you will have free time to swim and snorkel during the boat tour.
+Based on their experience, the skipper will select the best and most comfortable spots for you to enjoy.

-Yes, in case of bad weather/sea conditions the tour might be cancelled.
-In case of cancellation we are happy to offer our customers the choice of an alternative date or, in case of inability to rebook, the full refund.
+In case of bad weather/sea conditions the tour might be cancelled.
+If this happens, we are pleased to offer our customers the choice of an alternative date or, in case of inability to rebook, a full refund.

 Beautiful and relaxing day at sea and on Capri.
 It was great getting out of Naples for the day.
 At first I was hesitant to commit a full day to Capri and the tour and considered taking a Ferry over myself however, I was really glad I booked through Viator.
 They took care of all the transportation from Naples.
 My hosts Francesca & Mattia were incredible.
 Both were really informative and explained sites we saw along the coast, gave suggestions on what to see in Capri and provided refreshments and food on the boat.
 Well worth the time and money and some of the best photos from my trip to Italy.